Mathnasium Cost 2026: What US Parents Actually Pay and What to Ask Before You Enroll?

 Why doesn’t Mathnasium list prices on its website?

-Because Mathnasium operates as a franchise, each of its 1,000+ centers is independently owned and sets its own pricing.
+Because Mathnasium operates as a franchise, each of its 1,000+ centers is independently owned and sets its own Mathnasium prices.
 Mathnasium does not publish a national rate because there is no single national rate.
 Pricing is disclosed at the assessment meeting.

-Mathnasium typically costs $150–$350/month for 8 sessions (roughly $19–$44 per session), while private tutors charge $40–$120/hour with no enrollment fee and no contract.
-For families who want flexibility without a monthly commitment, a private tutor can be more cost-effective despite the higher hourly rate.
+Mathnasium typically costs $300–$450/month for most families, while private tutors charge $40–$100+/hour with no enrollment fee and no contract.
+For families weighing Mathnasium vs private tutor options, a private tutor can be more cost-effective and gives undivided 1:1 attention, whereas Mathnasium splits one instructor across 3 to 4 students.
+Many Reddit parents conclude the private tutor offers better value despite the higher hourly rate.

-At comparable frequencies, Mathnasium and Kumon are similarly priced for math alone, both typically in the $150–$200/month range for budget US markets.
+On Kumon vs Mathnasium cost, at comparable frequencies the two are similarly priced for math alone, both typically in the $150–$200/month range for budget US markets.
 However, Kumon charges per subject.
 A family enrolling in both math and reading at Kumon pays $300–$400/month.
 Mathnasium is math-only, which can make it the lower-cost option for families focused on math.

 How does Mathnasium work?